systemd-gpt-auto-generator — Generator for automatically discovering

 Boot Loader Partition and swap partitions and creates mount and swap units for them, based on the partition type GUIDs of GUID partition tables (GPT), see UEFI Specification, chapter 5.
 It implements the Discoverable Partitions

 Specification.
 Note that this generator has no effect on non-GPT systems, and on specific mount configured (for example, listed in fstab(5)), the

 This generator will only look for root partitions on the same physical disk the EFI System Partition (ESP) is located on.
 It will only look for the other partitions on the same physical disk the root file system is located on.
-These partitions will not be searched on systems where the root file system is distributed on multiple disks, for example via btrfs RAID.
+These partitions will not be searched for on systems where the root file system is distributed on multiple disks, for example via btrfs RAID.

 for centralizing file system configuration in the partition table